-The Louisiana State Mineral Board ("LSMB") is disputing Gulfport's royalty payments to the State of Louisiana resulting from the sale of oil under fixed price contracts.
+The Louisiana State Mineral Board ("LSMB") disputed Gulfport's royalty payments to the State of Louisiana resulting from the sale of oil under fixed price contracts.
 The LSMB maintains that Gulfport paid approximately \$1,400,000 less in royalties under the fixed price contracts than the royalties Gulfport would have had to pay had it sold the oil at prevailing market rates.
-Gulfport has denied any liability to the LSMB for underpayment of royalties and has maintained that it was entitled to enter into the fixed price contracts with unrelated third parties and pay royalties based upon the sales proceeds from those contracts.
-Gulfport met with the Attorney General on several occasions and recently reached a mutual settlement.
-The settlement requires Gulfport to pay \$250,000, which has been accrued in accounts payable and accrued liabilities in the accompanying consolidated balance sheets and all future royalties will be paid at market price, regardless of the presence of fixed price contracts.
-The settlement was approved by the LSMB during its February 2008 session.
-Gulfport is currently awaiting the settlement and release documentation from the LSMB to finalize the matter.
+Gulfport has denied any liability to the LSMB for underpayment of royalties and maintained that it was entitled to enter into the fixed price contracts with unrelated third parties and pay royalties based upon the sales proceeds from those contracts.
+Gulfport met with the Louisiana Attorney General on several occasions and reached a mutual settlement.
+In accordance with the settlement, Gulfport paid \$250,000 during the second quarter of 2008, all of which was previously accrued in accounts payable and accrued liabilities in the accompanying consolidated balance sheets.
+Under the settlement, all future royalties will be paid at market price, regardless of the presence of fixed price contracts.
+The settlement was approved by the LSMB during its February 2008 session and executed on April 1, 2008, effectively closing this matter.